Alex Peroni

-Alexander Peroni (born 27 November 1999) is an Australian racing driver, currently competing in the 2022 European Le Mans Series for Algarve Pro Racing.
-He has competed in the 2021 Indy Lights Series for Carlin Motorsport, and in the 2020 FIA Formula 3 Championship for Campos Racing team.
+Alexander James Peroni (born 27 November 1999) is an Australian racing driver, currently competing in the 2025 GT World Challenge Australia for Team BRM.
+He has previously competed in a number of open wheel, endurance, and GT racing series, including the 2022 European Le Mans Series for Algarve Pro Racing.
 Peroni is the 2016 Challenge Monoplace champion.

 Career

 Formula 4

 In 2015, Peroni graduated from kart racing to single-seaters, participating in the Italian F4 Championship with Torino Squadra Corse, finishing fourteenth overall and securing two second place podium finishes at Imola and Misano.

 Formula Renault

 In 2016, Peroni continued his collaboration with TS Corse, competing in Formula Renault 2.0 machinery in the V de V Challenge Monoplace.
-He dominated the season and won 14 from 21 races to clinch the championship title.
+He dominated the season and won fourteen from 21 races to clinch the championship title.

 For 2017, Peroni switched to Formula Renault Eurocup but decided to move to the Fortec Motorsport team.
-He won race 2 at Pau and finished the season 10th in the drivers' standings ahead of his teammates Aleksey Korneev, Najiy Razak and Frank Bird.
+He won race 2 at Pau and finished the season tenth in the drivers' standings ahead of his teammates Aleksey Korneev, Najiy Razak and Frank Bird.

-In 2018 he moved to MP Motorsport to again compete in the Formula Renault Eurocup, where he finished 9th in the championship, with the highlights being a 1st and 2nd place in the two Monaco events.
+In 2018, Peroni moved to MP Motorsport to again compete in the Formula Renault Eurocup, where he finished ninth in the championship, with the highlights being a first and second place in the two Monaco events.
 He also won both races of the first round of the NEC series on the streets of Pau, which was his only NEC event of the year.